Borrowed Bites

 • Don't skip the butter or cornstarch.
 They are what helps the texture of this glaze hold up perfectly on baked goods.

-Other recipes
+More recipes

-• Hot Honey Sauce Recipe: A true crowd favorite!
+• Hot Honey Sauce Recipe

-• Cheesy Scalloped Potato Recipe: A comfort food classic!
+• Cheesy Scalloped Potato Recipe

-• Fresh Green Beans with Bacon: Healthy and fresh, but tasty enough for holidays.
+• Fresh Green Beans with Bacon

 Recipe